erinhengel/readability/README.md

 ```
 You will be alerted when the ReadStat and NBERStat tables in `read.db` have been successfully updated with the newly calculated readability statistics.

-`1-update-textatistic.py` was last run on 16 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
-Computation took 1 minute and 59 seconds to run.
+`1-update-textatistic.py` was last run on 16 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3.
+Computation took 2 minutes and 7 seconds.

+[^PyHyphen]: You may need to install `PyHyphen` using Python 3.7.

 ### `2-update-readability.R`